-Equity Securities - Equity investments consist of four strategies.
+Equity Securities - Equity investments consist of five strategies.
 The largest strategy replicates the S&P 500 index.
-The second strategy replicates the MSCI ACWI index.
+Another strategy replicates the Russell 2500 Index.
+The next strategy replicates the MSCI ACWI index.
 The final two strategies utilize quantitative and fundamental analysis to invest in equity of companies domiciled, listed, and/or traded on the securities exchanges of emerging market countries to benefit from economic growth in excess of developed markets.
 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.
-Units are valued daily, and redemption of units requirements range from advance notice of one to thirty days.
+Units are valued daily, and redemption of units requirements range from advance notice of one to ten days.
 Any amount redeemed will be paid within three trading days.